thiagospassos/log-parser/README.md

 # Mantel Group Coding Test

-This goal of this application is to read a log file and be able to analyse its data based on the sample data was provided.
+The goal of this application is to read a log file and analyze its data based on the provided sample data.

 # Log Sample